Dizziness is an imprecise term patients often use to describe various related sensations, including

 Multifactorial or idiopathic

 Nonneurologic disorders with a more global effect on cerebral function sometimes manifest as dizziness and rarely as vertigo.
-These disorders typically involve inadequate substrate (eg, oxygen, glucose) delivery caused by hypotension, hypoxemia Oxygen Desaturation Patients without respiratory disorders who are in the intensive care unit (ICU)—and other patients—may develop hypoxia (oxygen saturation < 90%) during a hospital stay.
-Hypoxia in patients... read more , anemia Evaluation of Anemia Anemia is a decrease in the number of red blood cells (RBCs—as measured by the red cell count, the hematocrit, or the red cell hemoglobin content).
-In men, anemia is defined as hemoglobin <... read more , or hypoglycemia Hypoglycemia Hypoglycemia unrelated to exogenous insulin therapy is an uncommon clinical syndrome characterized by low plasma glucose level, symptomatic sympathetic nervous system stimulation, and central... read more ; when severe, some of these disorders may manifest as syncope Syncope Syncope is a sudden, brief loss of consciousness with loss of postural tone followed by spontaneous revival.
+These disorders typically involve inadequate substrate (eg, oxygen, glucose) delivery caused by hypotension, hypoxemia Oxygen Desaturation Patients without respiratory disorders who are in the intensive care unit (ICU)—and other patients—may develop hypoxia (oxygen saturation 90%) during a hospital stay.
+Hypoxia in patients with... read more , anemia Evaluation of Anemia Anemia is a decrease in the number of red blood cells (RBCs) as measured by the red cell count, the hematocrit, or the red cell hemoglobin content.
+In men, anemia is defined as any of the following... read more , or hypoglycemia Hypoglycemia Hypoglycemia, or low plasma glucose level can result in sympathetic nervous system stimulation, and central nervous system dysfunction.
+In patients with diabetes who take insulin or antihyperglycemic... read more ; when severe, some of these disorders may manifest as syncope Syncope Syncope is a sudden, brief loss of consciousness with loss of postural tone followed by spontaneous revival.
 The patient is motionless and limp and usually has cool extremities, a weak pulse... read more .
 Additionally, certain hormonal changes (eg, as with thyroid disease Overview of Thyroid Function The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
 Follicular cells in the gland produce the 2 main thyroid hormones... read more , menstruation, pregnancy) can cause dizziness.
 Numerous central nervous system-active drugs can cause dizziness independent of any toxic effect on the vestibular system.